 - Share with parents a personal example of what worked this year in developing their child's social/emotional skills (provide a concrete strategy as much as possible).
-Let parents know about the social/emotional supports available over the summer through the school or community based organizations.
-Be prepared to answer questions like: - " What kinds of support services can the school connect me to? (e.g., summer enrichment programs, mental health support, counseling, etc.).
+Let parents know about the social/emotional supports available through the school or community based organizations.
+Be prepared to answer questions like: - " What kinds of support services can the school connect me to? (e.g., after school enrichment programs, mental health support, counseling, etc.).